 Class List:

-This beginning course takes students new to IEW through the basic structural units, while introducing stylistic techniques incrementally.
-The foundational material will be IEW’s Discoveries in Writing.
+This course takes students through the basic IEW structural units, while introducing stylistic techniques incrementally.
+The foundational material will be IEW’s Frontiers in Writing.
 Grammar will be the Fix-it Grammar program by Pamela White.
-(Fix-it 2: Town Mouse and Country Mouse) Students need to purchase just the student book.
+(Fix-it 3: Robin Hood) Students need to purchase just the student books.
+NOTE: Students new to Fix-it Grammar will be placed into the appropriate level of Grammar by Mrs. Odell.

-Intermediate IEW Year 1: Students grades 7-9 – Suitable for students new to IEW (especially in grades 8 or 9) CLASS FULL
+Intermediate IEW Year 1: Students grades 6-9 – Suitable for students new to IEW (especially in grades 8 or 9)

 This course takes students through the nine structural units, with emphasis on essay writing, all while deepening skills using the various stylistic techniques.
-The foundational material will be IEW’s Structure and Style for Students year 1B, with supplemental lessons to round out the year.
-Students need to purchase only the student book; video DVDs or streaming are available for purchase if you tend to miss class often.
+The foundational material will be IEW’s Investigations in Writing, with supplemental lessons to round out the year.
+Students need to purchase only the student book for Investigations in Writing.
 Grammar will be the Fix-it Grammar program by Pamela White.
 (Fix-it 4: Mowgli and Shere Khan) All submitted work must be typed.

 Intermediate IEW Year 2: Students grades 7-10 Prior IEW required or instructor permission.

 This course takes experienced students through the nine structural units, with emphasis on essay writing, all while deepening skills using the various stylistic techniques.
-The foundational material will be IEW’s Structure and Style for Students year 2B, with supplemental lessons to round out the year.
+The foundational material will be IEW’s Structure and Style for Students year 1C, with supplemental lessons to round out the year.
 Students need to purchase only the student book; video DVDs or streaming are available if you tend to miss class often.
 Grammar will be the Fix-it Grammar program by Pamela White.
-(Fix-it 5: The Frog Prince) All submitted work must be typed.
+(Fix-it 6: The Little Mermaid) All submitted work must be typed.